Compassion is the radicalism of our time.

 "This was one of the best experiences of my life.
 It was full to the brim of adventure, community, and culture.
 The space that the monks created for self reflection and growth along with building an incredible group environment was awesome." -Louis G.

 "Volunteering your services in Humla means centering yourself enough to be present in the face of true need.
 This humbling experience was one of the greatest 'treatments' I could ever hope to receive.
 Working with the Humla Fund in Nepal will forever remain one of the most cherished experiences of my life." -Adam Cantor

 "I went with a sense of new adventure, and a yearning to learn and contribute.
 The inspiration I brought home was shaped by global friendships and the trust and respect that permeated every interaction.
 That peace now lives in my heart." -Jan McCracken

 "The Humla trip opened my heart wider than I've ever experienced before in my life.
 I felt a boundless joy with more love and gratitude for everyone in my life, the villagers... even those I don't know." - Richard Cross

 "Humla changed something big inside me.
-What I value has changed; so has my definition of generosity and happiness.
-On this trip I experienced what it means to be of authentic service from a place of deep inner awareness, connecting with a sense of collective purpose." -Lillian H. Rieder
+What I value has changed; so has my definition of generosity and happiness." -Lillian H. Rieder

 Limited to 20 PAX